rickkas7/SC16IS740RK/README.md

 ## Version History

+### 0.0.6

+- Fix compiler error for ambiguous requestFrom with 1.5.0-rc.2.

 ### 0.0.3

 On mesh devices, temporarily disable SPI DMA as this causes a SOS fault on multi-byte read or write operations when using SPI.